Popular

 2. Include your references with your resume without being asked.

-You want to know if and when the employer will be calling your reference so you can give him/her a heads up.
+You want to know if and when the employer will be calling your reference so you can give them a heads-up.
 Many people don't answer their phones if they don't recognize the number and many employers won't leave a message.

 3. Assume your references will know what to say.